- We've helped over 2,000 families each clear on average $51,741 of debt.

 Since a lot of the information you have to include in your bankruptcy forms is time sensitive, it makes sense to start this process after you have collected your documents and completed your course.
 One of the bankruptcy courts provides a link to a checklist of all documents you will need when filing Chapter 7 in Virginia.
 This checklist does not include any local forms, so it's only a starting point.
 If you are working with an attorney, they will likely collect the necessary documents from you and get the rest of the information from you directly, then prepare everything pursuant to Virginia bankruptcy laws and procedures.
-If you are filing without an attorney, and don't have Upsolve assisting you, you will have to complete and file the bankruptcy forms yourself.
-Both, the national forms, and local bankruptcy forms are available online for free.
+If you are filing without an attorney, you will have to complete and file the bankruptcy forms yourself.
+Both, the national forms and local bankruptcy forms are available online for free.

 Get Your Filing Fee